tazjin/clojure-basics/README.md

 Have a look at the `project.clj` file to understand its structure!
 This is also where you add dependencies which are then automatically downloaded by Leiningen.

-## Learning Clojure
+## Learning resources

 Before doing anything else, do some very basic experimentation with [Try Clojure](http://tryclj.com/).

+### Koans
+Koans are a way of learning a programming language through a short puzzle with a gap, you think about the code and fill in what's required until the tests pass.

 If you like this style of learning I recommend that you get the [Clojure Koans](https://github.com/functional-koans/clojure-koans) and work through them.

 If you still want to continue in this style register on [4Clojure](http://www.4clojure.com/) and start doing some of the more advanced "Koans" there.

-You want a classic manual?
-I recommend [Programming Clojure](http://pragprog.com/book/shcloj2/programming-clojure).

-More of a web developer and like to get your hands dirty right away?
-Have a look at the beta of [Web Development with Clojure](http://pragprog.com/book/dswdcloj/web-development-with-clojure).

-These should be enough to get you started.
+### Books
+* [Programming Clojure](http://pragprog.com/book/shcloj2/programming-clojure), 2nd Edition by Stuart Halloway and Aaron Bedra.
+Very detailed and good book!
+* [Web Development with Clojure](http://pragprog.com/book/dswdcloj/web-development-with-clojure) which does not presume Clojure experience and leads you through several short web development projects, very handy!
+(This book is in beta :-))

 ## Other resources